-In this second part of “Data Center Transformation and Transition made easy”, Ljiljana Katchkin, one of our senior program managers in the Capgemini global Data Center Transformation team, continues to outline some of the 9 key steps to address in order to ensure a successful Data Center Transformation & Transition project.
+In this second part of “Data Center Transformation and Transition made easy,” Ljiljana Katchkin, one of our senior program managers in the Capgemini global Data Center Transformation team, continues to outline some of the nine key steps to address in order to ensure a successful Data Center Transformation and Transition project.

-Most DC Transformation & Transition projects risk coming to a standstill just a few months into the project and the key reason is the large number of resources and third parties involved in this type of projects.
-An obvious mitigation is to avoid having a large number of contractors involved and instead source as a project with one DC Transformation & Transition party responsible to lead and manage the project.
-In reality, however; there are still many parties involved and obstacles to remove for the project to run smoothly.
+Most DC Transformation and Transition projects risk coming to a standstill just a few months into the project and the key reason is the large number of resources and third parties involved in this type of projects.
+An obvious mitigation is to avoid having a large number of contractors involved and instead source as a project with one DC Transformation and Transition party responsible to lead and manage the project.
+In reality, however, there are still many parties involved and obstacles to remove for the project to run smoothly.

 I recommend a number of activities from early on in the project to create a sense of ownership and commitment, targeting both the project team itself, the client stakeholders and key third parties as well.
 This is easier said than done; clarity and honesty across all communications channels are essential components of a successful communication strategy.
 Combined with a correct governance set-up, with regular progress updates including financial analysis and updates of any key decisions and activities plays an important role in creating that sense of ownership.
 It comes down to creating KPIs allowing all parties working together towards a common goal, succeeding as a team as well as failing as a team.